 “Thank you Nikos.
 I’m sure your article would be legendary.
 And your site will be legendary, as well!
 Just make sure that the title of your website has something to do with this old instrument of ours, the piano, and stay humble, as you are.
 But, by the looks of it, you surely will be writing a legendary article since you look no less than a legendary pianist yourself.
 I do not think you would fail.
 You seem sincere, thoughtful and a great chap, amongst others.
 I wish you all the best in your future musical endeavours.
 You’re such a great guy, and once again, thank you for everything.”

 “Thanks Glenn, you seem to be a great guy, as well.
 Well, not as great as me, of course, but there you go.
 They can’t be all winners.
 So long!”

 So, do I say that sitting position cannot affect interpretation?
 Well, it can.
 But as with the famous rock stars that destroyed their voices to sing their soul properly and celebrate their didactical musics, the same applies to the piano; Sitting properly is only good if it helps us perform better.
 Nothing good will come out of proper sitting if the performer only practises sporadically, or if he doesn’t care about his art as a whole.

-So the main thing we need to understand before deciding on our sitting position is that we will, like it or not, spend a considerable amount of our lives sitting on that piano bench, provided that we want to achieve some appreciable musical result, of course; the anonymous folk couldn’t have said it better when he was asked on the street “how do you get to Carnegie Hall?” —he wittingly replied “practise, practise, practise.”
+So the main thing we need to understand before deciding on our sitting position is that we will have to spend, like it or not, a considerable amount of our lives sitting on that piano bench, provided that we want to achieve some appreciable musical result, of course.
+The anonymous folk couldn’t have said it better when he was asked on the street “how do you get to Carnegie Hall?” —he wittingly replied “practise, practise, practise.”